Buyer's Guide to High-Efficiency Water Heaters

 Warranty

-Most conventional water heaters come with a 6-year warranty, and have an expected lifetime of 10 to 15 years.
-For heat pump water heaters, a longer 10-year warranty comes standard, giving you a little more peace-of-mind.
+Most traditional water heaters come with a standard 6-year warranty and have an expected life span of 10 to 15 years.
+Conversely, heat pump water heaters typically include a longer 10-year warranty, offering increased peace of mind.

 Best Heat Pump Buying Guide